Fauntleroy/Igneous/README.md

 ## Usage

-Igneous is Connect middleware, meaning it has to be used via [Connect](https://github.com/senchalabs/connect) or something that extends it, like [Express](http://expressjs.com/).
+Igneous is Connect middleware, meaning it must be used via [Connect](https://github.com/senchalabs/connect) or something that extends it, like [Express](http://expressjs.com/).

 Igneous uses a simple configuration method to define groups of assets—called "flows"—along with some pre/post-processing options: